circlefin/malachite/docs/development-proposals/accountability.md

 #### Why not "double proposal"?

 First, without double vote, it doesn't harm.
-Second, in consensus engine implementations sometimes there are no self-contained proposal messages, but rather they are big chunks of data that is transmitted in block parts or streamed, so that the mapping of algorithmic propose messages to what we see in implementations is not so direct and we don't think it makes sense to go down this rabbit hole.
+Second, in consensus engine implementations, sometimes there are no self-contained proposal messages, but rather they are big chunks of data that is transmitted in block parts or streamed, so that the mapping of algorithmic propose messages to what we see in implementations is not so direct.
+Consequently, we don't think it makes sense to go down this rabbit hole.

 #### Why not "bad proposer"?

 First, without double vote, it doesn't harm.
 Second, we are only interested in "provable evidence".
 So while in principle it can be proven, much more data, partly on consensus internals, is needed to do so.
 Checking that a process was not supposed to propose at a certain round in a certain height, depends on the application state at this specific situation.
-Again it doesn't seem to make sense to investigate this, given that there is no value added.
+Again, it doesn't seem to make sense to investigate this, given that there is no value added.

 #### Why "double vote"?

 We have laid out above that just to keep the system stable and operational, an incentivization scheme around double votes is very pragmatic.
 It motivates validator operators to fix misconfigurations and ensure reliability of their node.
 So it makes sense that the consensus engine collects this.
 Observe that in contrast to "bad proposer" discussed above, the data to prove misbehavior is very concise.
 See the [evidence data structure](https://github.com/cometbft/cometbft/blob/main/spec/core/data_structures.md#duplicatevoteevidence) from CometBFT, which basically just consists of two signed vote messages.

-**What about Amnesia**
+#### What about Amnesia?

 Regarding Amnesia there are trade-offs that we would like to start a discussion around

 - Pros
   - together with "double vote" this would allow an incentivization scheme around all behaviors that can lead to disagreement
-  - it would allow us to shield the consensus engine against attacks, at least we could generate evidence for forensics
+  - it would allow us to shield the consensus engine against all attacks on safety, at least we could generate evidence for forensics
 - Cons
   - Out-of-the-box, Tendermint consensus does not support provable amnesia evidence.
 However, we have developed a slight adaptations of Tendermint (roughly speaking adding one additional round field to votes), that would make amnesia provable.
 (It doesn't involve extra steps of performance penalties, but this is actually a Pro)
   - Our solution doesn't necessarily help with the "fix misconfigurations" issue as it only produces evidence when we have conflicting commits